NikhilUndare/Tic-Tak-Game/README.md

 # Tic-Tak-Game
-Create a simple Tic Tac Toe game using pure JavaScript.
+ a simple Tic Tac Toe game using pure JavaScript.